MGuard0303/DiCleave/README.md

 <br>

+Besides, if you don't have git installed, or you don't want git to track your local files, it is easy to download all files from GitHub.
+See this [page](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) for more information.

 You should find that all files of DiCleave have been cloned to your local repository.
 Then, change the current directory to your local repository.

 `cd /YOUR/DIRECTORY`